Acetonen/Interkamen_career/README.md

 1. Copy repository or download files on your computer.
 2. Unzip data.zip (test datafile) in root folder of program.
+3. If you want to test login system launch interkamen.py
+login: admin
+password: admin
+4. If you want to test program fast, launch dev_interkamen.py

 ## Built With